sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 For initial usage examples, see the [example domains](../../src/SCFirstOrderLogic.ExampleDomains) project (and, to a lesser extent, the [tests](../../src/SCFirstOrderLogic.Tests)).
 Beyond that, see the XML documentation against the classes - which I hope is fairly decent.

+## Beyond Getting Started

+There are a number of things we've not touched on here, but are worth noting:

+* **Equality:** The top-level namespace `SCFirstOrderLogic` includes [`EqualitySymbol`](../../src/SCFirstOrderLogic/EqualitySymbol.cs), intended to be used as the symbol for the equality predicate.
+The various sentence creation methods make use of this in created sentences where appropriate.
+None of the knowledge bases here use particular techniques (demodulation etc) to handle equality.
+However, the `Inference` namespace does include [`EqualityAxiomisingKnowledgeBase`](../../src/SCFirstOrderLogic/EqualityAxiomisingKnowledgeBase.cs), which is a decorator applied to an inner knowledge base - and adds rules pertaining to equality as knowledge is added.
+* **Knowledge Base Functionality:** The examples here only used the most basic of knowledge base functionality.
+Result details (steps taken, substitutions made etc.) can be examined by creating a query (`CreateQueryAsync` / `CreateQuery`), executing it, then interrogating its properties.
+* **Sentence Formatting:** There is some sentence formatting logic to be found in the `SentenceFormatting` namespace - which includes support for ensuring unique labelling of symbols for standardised variables and Skolem function across a set of sentences.
+The sets of labels used can be specified by the caller (but defaults do exist).
+* **Sentence Manipulation and CNF:** While it wasn't explicity mentioned above, the knoweledges bases referenced above do of course make use of conjunctive normal form.
+Classes for conversion to and representation of CNF can be found in the `SentenceManipulation` namespace, alongside more general interfaces and base classes for sentence [visitor](https://en.wikipedia.org/wiki/Visitor_pattern) logic